COMPOSE: Hypergraph Cover Optimization for Multi-view 3D Human Pose Estimation: Introduction

 \section{Introduction}

-Human pose estimation is a fundamental task in computer vision, yet its deployment in safety-critical scenarios remains a significant challenge.
-While the research community has primarily focused on monocular settings due to the availability of large-scale annotated datasets, these methods inherently lack depth information and suffer from severe occlusions \cite{zheng2023deep}.
-This limitation is unacceptable in high-stakes real-world applications such as collaborative human-robot interaction \cite{goodrich2008human} and operating room monitoring \cite{wang2025beyond}, where precise spatial awareness is required to ensure safety.
-To achieve the necessary robustness and geometric accuracy, standard practice involves deploying calibrated multi-camera setups.
-By capturing activities from diverse viewpoints, these setups allow for geometric triangulation, thereby resolving the depth ambiguities inherent to single-view imaging.
+Human pose estimation is a fundamental task in computer vision, yet its deployment in safety-critical scenarios remains challenging.
+While significant progress has been made in monocular 2D settings due to the availability of large-scale annotated datasets \cite{coco_dataset,martinez2017simple,zhu2023motionbert}, these methods inherently lack metric depth information and can be prone to occlusions \cite{zheng2023deep}.
+In real-world applications such as collaborative human-robot interaction \cite{goodrich2008human} and operating room monitoring \cite{wang2025beyond}, precise spatial localization thus requires lifting 2D detections across multiple camera views into a joint 3D coordinate system \cite{dong2019fast,panoptic}.
+By capturing activities from diverse viewpoints, these setups enable triangulation, thereby resolving depth ambiguities and noise inherent to single-view imaging.

-Multi-view 3D human pose estimation has historically relied on these geometric multi-view consistency constraints \cite{nogueira_MarkerlessMultiview3D_2025}.
-Seminal approaches employ optimization to lift 2D detections from multiple monocular views into 3D space via triangulation \cite{belagiannis_3DPictorialStructures_2014}.
-However, purely geometric methods can be highly sensitive to 2D detection ambiguities and noisy keypoints, leading to suboptimal performance in complex, crowded scenes.

-The advent of deep learning revolutionized 2D pose estimation, providing robust keypoint detections that serve as improved inputs for geometric lifting.
-Despite these advances in 2D backbones, the community has largely shifted toward end-to-end learning-based 3D frameworks \cite{tu_VoxelPoseMulticamera3D_2020,ye_FasterVoxelPoseRealtime_2022,liao_MultipleViewGeometry_2024}.
-While these approaches yield impressive results, they require large annotated datasets.
-However, obtaining ground-truth 3D annotations is labor-intensive and technically challenging; since skeletal joints are internal to the human body, they cannot be directly observed or accurately annotated from surface scans alone.
-Furthermore, learning-based models frequently suffer from domain gaps, failing to generalize to unseen environments or novel camera configurations \cite{liao_MultipleViewGeometry_2024,chharia_MVSSMMultiViewState_2025}.
-Methods that can generalize without reliance on precise 3D supervision are thus highly sought after.
+Even with advances in 2D backbones, the community has largely shifted toward end-to-end learning-based methods for multi-view 3D human pose estimation \cite{tu_VoxelPoseMulticamera3D_2020,ye_FasterVoxelPoseRealtime_2022,liao_MultipleViewGeometry_2024}.
+These approaches have significantly advanced the field, but require large annotated datasets.
+However, obtaining ground-truth 3D annotations is labor-intensive and technically challenging, as skeletal joints are internal to the human body and cannot be directly observed or accurately annotated from surface images alone.
+Furthermore, learning-based models frequently suffer from domain gaps, failing to generalize to unseen environments or novel camera configurations \cite{liao_MultipleViewGeometry_2024,chharia_MVSSMMultiViewState_2025,srivastav_SelfPose3dSelfSupervisedMultiPerson_2024}.
+Domain-agnostic methods that do not rely on 3D supervision are thus highly sought after.